 Jung-Eun Kim

 I am an assistant professor in Computer Science at North Carolina State University.
-I am looking into AI/deep learning through the lens of systems.
-I work on trustworthy and efficient deep learning.
-I also have a background in safety-/time-critical systems, and cyber-physical and embedded systems.
+I work on trustworthy, interpretable, and efficient AI/deep learning.
+My interest lies in the intersection of failure mode/safety risk/vulnerability/bias and efficiency of deep learning.
+I also have a background in safety-critical systems.
 Prior to joining NC State in 2022, I was an assistant professor in EECS at Syracuse University (2021-2022.)
 Before then, I was an associate research scientist in Computer Science at Yale University.
 I received my PhD in Computer Science at the University of Illinois at Urbana-Champaign, and my BS and MS degrees in Computer Science and Engineering at Seoul National University, Seoul, Korea.

 jung-eun.kim@ncsu.edu